setrar/Business/FinancialStatements/README.md

 - **Regulatory Compliance and Legal Issues**: Any ongoing or potential legal issues can affect the valuation and attractiveness of the company.

 When preparing to sell a company, these financial indicators should be part of a comprehensive due diligence process.
 The seller should ensure that all financial statements are up-to-date, audited, and reflective of the company's true financial state.
 Clear and transparent financial records increase buyer confidence and can significantly influence the valuation and smooth progression of the sale process.

+Yes, profit margins are typically expressed in percentage points.
+This convention allows for a clear and standardized understanding of how much of a company's revenue remains as profit after accounting for various costs and expenses.
+Expressing profit margins in percentages provides a direct way to compare profitability across different companies and industries, regardless of the size of the companies or differences in sales volumes.

+Here’s a breakdown of how profit margins are commonly calculated and expressed:

+1. **Gross Profit Margin**: This is calculated by subtracting the cost of goods sold (COGS) from total revenue and then dividing the result by the total revenue.
+The formula is:
+   \[
+   \text{Gross Profit Margin} = \left(\frac{\text{Total Revenue} - \text{COGS}}{\text{Total Revenue}}\right) \times 100\%
+   \]

+2. **Operating Profit Margin**: This takes into account operating expenses in addition to COGS.
+It is calculated by subtracting operating expenses and COGS from total revenue, and then dividing by total revenue:
+   \[
+   \text{Operating Profit Margin} = \left(\frac{\text{Operating Income}}{\text{Total Revenue}}\right) \times 100\%
+   \]
+   where Operating Income = Total Revenue - COGS - Operating Expenses.

+3. **Net Profit Margin**: This considers all expenses, including COGS, operating expenses, interest, and taxes.
+It is derived by dividing net profit (total revenue minus all expenses) by total revenue:
+   \[
+   \text{Net Profit Margin} = \left(\frac{\text{Net Profit}}{\text{Total Revenue}}\right) \times 100\%
+   \]

+Using percentage points for these calculations allows businesses and analysts to gauge the efficiency of a company's management in generating profit from sales.
+It also facilitates comparisons over different periods or among different companies, providing insights into the operational and financial health of a business.